New Hampshire Avenue Initiative

 Ethan Allen Gateway Streetscape

 The Ethan Allen Gateway Streetscape Project is designed to create an attractive streetscape for local residents and shoppers at this important intersection on New Hampshire Avenue.
-The project employs Complete Streets principles, promoting walking, biking, and public transportation, while adding green space and improving water quality with stormwater management facilities.
+The recently completed project employs Complete Streets principles, promoting walking, biking, and public transportation, while adding green space and improving water quality with stormwater management facilities.

 Crossroads Farmers Market